privateprep/coding-space-website/src/pages/about-us/index.md

     bgColor: "#faf6ee"
     mdContent: We go above and beyond to ensure an engaging coding experience.
-From creating a positive, supportive, and collaborative learning environment in each class to a commitment to a 4:1 student-to-teacher ratio, we are invested in cultivating a space for growth, one which fosters curiosity, agency, and self-expression.
+From creating a positive, supportive, and collaborative learning environment in each class to small student-to-teacher ratios, we are invested in cultivating a space for growth, one which fosters curiosity, agency, and self-expression.
 Our team is made up of passionate experts who value making a personal connection with each student, supporting them through tough spots and celebrating their achievements along the way.
     heading: Experiential Excellence
   - type: headerAndMarkDownBlock
     buttons: